Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Test-AzNetworkWatcherIPFlow.md

 ### SetByLocation
 ```
-Test-AzureRmNetworkWatcherIPFlow -Location <String> -TargetVirtualMachineId <String> -Direction <String>
+Test-AzNetworkWatcherIPFlow -Location <String> -TargetVirtualMachineId <String> -Direction <String>
  -Protocol <String> -RemoteIPAddress <String> -LocalIPAddress <String> -LocalPort <String>
  [-RemotePort <String>] [-TargetNetworkInterfaceId <String>] [-AsJob]
  [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The Test-AzureRmNetworkWatcherIPFlow cmdlet, for a specified VM resource and a packet with specified direction using local and remote, IP addresses and ports, returns whether the packet is allowed or denied.
+The Test-AzNetworkWatcherIPFlow cmdlet, for a specified VM resource and a packet with specified direction using local and remote, IP addresses and ports, returns whether the packet is allowed or denied.

 ## EXAMPLES

-### Example 1: Run Test-AzureRmNetworkWatcherIPFlow
+### Example 1: Run Test-AzNetworkWatcherIPFlow
 ```
-$nw = Get-AzurermResource | Where {$_.ResourceType -eq "Microsoft.Network/networkWatchers" -and $_.Location -eq "WestCentralUS" }
+$nw = Get-AzResource | Where {$_.ResourceType -eq "Microsoft.Network/networkWatchers" -and $_.Location -eq "WestCentralUS" }
-$networkWatcher = Get-AzureRmNetworkWatcher -Name $nw.Name -ResourceGroupName $nw.ResourceGroupName
+$networkWatcher = Get-AzNetworkWatcher -Name $nw.Name -ResourceGroupName $nw.ResourceGroupName
-$VM = Get-AzurermVM -ResourceGroupName testResourceGroup -Name VM0
+$VM = Get-AzVM -ResourceGroupName testResourceGroup -Name VM0
-$Nics = Get-AzureRmNetworkInterface | Where {$_.Id -eq $vm.NetworkInterfaceIDs.ForEach({$_})}
+$Nics = Get-AzNetworkInterface | Where {$_.Id -eq $vm.NetworkInterfaceIDs.ForEach({$_})}

-Test-AzureRmNetworkWatcherIPFlow -NetworkWatcher $networkWatcher -TargetVirtualMachineId $VM.Id -Direction Outbound -Protocol TCP -LocalIPAddress $nics[0].IpConfigurations[0].PrivateIpAddress -LocalPort 6895 -RemoteIPAddress 204.79.197.200 -RemotePort 80
+Test-AzNetworkWatcherIPFlow -NetworkWatcher $networkWatcher -TargetVirtualMachineId $VM.Id -Direction Outbound -Protocol TCP -LocalIPAddress $nics[0].IpConfigurations[0].PrivateIpAddress -LocalPort 6895 -RemoteIPAddress 204.79.197.200 -RemotePort 80
 ```

 Get's the Network Watcher in West Central US for this subscription, then gets the VM and it's associated Network Interfaces.
-Then for the first Network Interface, runs Test-AzureRmNetworkWatcherIPFlow using the first IP from the first Network Interface for an outbound connection to an IP on the internet.
+Then for the first Network Interface, runs Test-AzNetworkWatcherIPFlow using the first IP from the first Network Interface for an outbound connection to an IP on the internet.

 ## PARAMETERS